top of page

 Before the ubiquity of social media and blogs, judging the quality of Black music was largely left up to white music critics who experienced music differently than we do.

-These are the top 500 singles by Black artists as I see them.
+These are the Top 500 Black Singles as I see them.
 Since I’m not a music critic, I don’t need to be diplomatic and spread the wealth around when I put these lists together.
 If it so happens that the top 50 is glutted with songs by the same artists, so be it.
 I used a numerical ranking system to compile the list so if that happens, that’s math and I can’t argue with it.

 Here I attempt to focus on albums by sometimes lesser-known Black artists that you probably rocked on your hi-fi back in the day.
 There may also be some in here you forgot about eons ago.
-A few of the artists are not household names and some of the albums profiled here are by recognizable artists but may not rank among their most well-known works.
+A few of the artists are not household names and some of the works profiled here are by recognizable artists but these albums may not rank among their most well-known.

 I see duets (or even group sing-alongs like Dionne and Friends' "That's What Friends Are For") as competitions.
 And I know that some of the participants see it that way, too.
 (I'm looking right at you, Aretha!).
 I enjoy the idea of hearing a duet and then raising the arm of the victor like in a boxing match.
-So I have dedicated this page to winners and losers in the world of duets.
+So I have dedicated this page to winners--and not the losers--in the world of duets.

 “Let’s be honest, the bitch cannot sing.”